quangthangisme/tp/docs/DeveloperGuide.md

       Use case resumes at step 2.
 * 2a.
 No contacts match the criteria.
     * 2a1.
-TC displays an error message.
+TC displays a message that no contacts match the criteria.

       Use case ends.